 Onguma Etosha Aoba: Our full report

-The staff at the lodge come from a variety of different backgrounds, and although English is the language that is most often spoken here, staff also speak Owambo, Damara, San, Afrikaans and German.
+The staff at the lodge comes from a variety of different backgrounds, and although English is the language most often spoken here, you will also here a mix of Owambo, Damara, San, Afrikaans and German.

-Ideal length of stay: Two to three nights are recommended here
+Ideal length of stay: Two nights are ideal here.

-Directions: Onguma Etosha Aoba is adjacent to the Etosha National Park.
+Directions: The entrance to Onguma Etosha Aoba is next to the Von Lindequist Gate, on the eastern aside of Etosha National Park.
+The lodge lies about 12–13km from the main road.
 It's easy to reach, about 12-13km from the main road, and the turnoff is right next to the Von Lindequist Gate, on the eastern aside of Etosha National Park.